Nirbhaya case: Court to hear on December 18 plea seeking issuance of death warrants against convicts

 Urging the court to issue death warrants, the prosecution said: "The court can issue death warrant.
 Nothing prevents court from issuing death warrants."

+According to the court souses, Mukesh was not represented by a lawyer today and the judge informed him that in absence of his counsel, then court would appoint a lawyer from him.

+The court informed the accused about the next date of hearing and adjourned the matter.

-The apex court had on July 9 last year dismissed the review pleas filed by the three other convicts -- Mukesh, Pawan Gupta and Vinay Sharma -- in the case saying, no grounds had been made out by them for review of the 2017 verdict.
+The apex court had on July 9 last year dismissed the review pleas filed by the three convicts -- Mukesh, Gupta and Sharma -- in the case saying, no grounds had been made out by them for review of the 2017 verdict.

 A 23-year-old paramedic student, who came to be known as Nirbhaya, was gang-raped on the intervening night of December 16-17, 2012, inside a running bus in south Delhi by six people and severely assaulted before being thrown out on the road.